 We believe this obstacle is actually an opportunity — an opportunity to share the gospel with far more people than we typically would on Easter and to empower you to be the primary heralds of that good news.

-Rather than each of us inviting one person to an Easter service, we could each proclaim the gospel to hundreds of non-Christian friends and co-workers.
-It could be the most evangelistic day in the history of Los Angeles.
-And the best part is that every one of us are the ones proclaiming the gospel.
-Furthermore, this will be a beautiful display of the unity of the church in Los Angeles; it’s not one church’s “thing.”
+The best part is that all of us are the ones proclaiming the gospel.
+Furthermore, this will be a beautiful display of the unity of the church in Los Angeles and around the world; it’s not one church’s “thing.”
 Rather, it puts all the emphasis on Jesus.

 What's Your Story?